View on GitHub

 Prerequisites: Permission from the instructor.

-Canvas Site: Go here.
-We won’t use Canvas.
-Canvas simply points to this website.
+Canvas Site: We won’t use Canvas.
+The official Canvas site points to this website.

 Coursework and Evaluation